virtmerlin/mglab-share-archit/demos/06-elb-classic-and-asg/demo.md

 ##### 4: Run scaling tests
 - Optional Challenge:
-  - Use a service (like Jmeter/Blazemeter) to genrate load and see ASG autoscale
+  - Use a service (like Jmeter/Blazemeter) to generate load and see ASG the autoscale

 ---------------------------------------------------------------
 ---------------------------------------------------------------